pathimanoj/WebdriverIOSampleProject/README.md

 $ docker build -t mytest -f Dockerfile .
 ```

-To run the tests in docket, execute:
+To run the tests in docker, execute:
 ```bash
 $ docker run -it mytest
 ```